- Helping Clients with Their Legal Challenges for over 30 Years

 According to Florida drug laws, it is illegal to sell or deliver more than ten grams of an illegal controlled substance.
 If you are arrested for selling or possessing to sell an illegal narcotic in the amount of more than ten grams, you will be charged with a first degree felony.
 Possessing to sell or the actual sale of drugs with a lower schedule or in a smaller amount could warrant a second or third degree felony charge.
 There are a variety of ways law enforcement officials are able to make these types of arrests.
 For one, they may have posed as a buyer.
 In some cases, this could raise the question of entrapment.
 Entrapment involves certain conduct by law enforcement that coerces a person to commit a crime they, under normal circumstances, would not have committed.

 Law enforcement officers may have searched your person or property without probable cause or without a search warrant, which is a violation of your constitutional right to be free from illegal search and seizure.
 Another factor that could warrant these arrests is alleged possession of drug paraphernalia such as drug packaging, scales, etc. These evidences could potentially indicate drug sale, and could warrant an arrest.
+If you are facing drug charges it’s important to consult with a Lawyer for drug charges in Tampa, FL to protect your rights and navigate the legal process.

 Defenses Against Drug Sale Charges in FL